padrinobook/padrinobook/chapters/tools_and_knowledge.md

 Nowadays there are a bunch of Integrated Development Environments (IDEs) out there:

-- [RubyMine by JetBrains](http://www.jetbrains.com/ruby "RubyMine") - commercial, available for all platforms
+- [RubyMine by JetBrains](https://www.jetbrains.com/ruby "RubyMine") - commercial, available for all platforms
-- [Aptana RadRails](http://www.aptana.com/products/radrails "Aptana RadRails") - free, available for all platforms
+- [Eclipse Dynamic Languages Toolkit](https://projects.eclipse.org/projects/technology.dltk "Aptana RadRails") - free, available for all platforms

 Here is a list of plain text editors which are a popular choice among Ruby developers: